-Farm managers oversee the general running of farms to ensure that they are efficient and profitable.
-There are three main types of farm - livestock, arable and mixed, and managers' work depends partly on the type of farm.
+Farm managers/farmers oversee the general running of farms to ensure that they are efficient and profitable.
+There are three main types of farm - livestock, arable and mixed.
+A farm manager's work depends partly on the type of farm.
 Farm managers may run a whole estate or just part of it, such as an arable unit.

 Responsibilities may include:

 - organising and supervising - planning the running of the farm, setting the budget and production targets; staff management; planning livestock breeding and deciding when to plant crops; buying materials, such as fertilisers and animal feed; selling the crops or animal produce